 What about galleries?

-In contemplating the most appropriate relationship to have with galleries, it is important to recognise the distinct dynamics between public and commercial institutions – the former including the likes of the Tate in London, Liverpool and St Ives and the BALTIC Centre for Contemporary Art in Gateshead, and the latter including such spaces as the White Cube and Gagosian Gallery in London.
+In contemplating the most appropriate relationship to have with galleries, it is important to recognise the distinct dynamics between public and commercial institutions.
+Public institutions include the likes of the Tate in London, Liverpool and St Ives and the BALTIC Centre for Contemporary Art in Gateshead.
+Commercial institutions include such spaces as the White Cube and Gagosian Gallery in London.

 Many artists understandably aspire to get their works into public collections, such as those of local councils or bigger national institutions like the Tate.
-These public galleries normally have greater luxury to ‘take a risk’ on especially challenging or unusual artists than the commercial galleries that often merely follow such higher-profile institutions’ lead.
+These public galleries normally have greater luxury to take a risk on especially challenging or unusual artists than the commercial galleries that often merely follow the lead of higher-profile institutions.

 Alternatively, you may be happy to focus your efforts almost purely on the commercial market.
 However, potential difficulties lie here for emerging artists.
-The current still-straitened economic times in the art world have prompted the closure of any mid-market galleries, with an attendant feeding frenzy at the top of the market, as galleries and buyers alike have stuck to ‘surer bets’.
+The current straitened economic times in the art world have prompted the closure of any mid-market galleries, with an attendant feeding frenzy at the top of the market, as galleries and buyers alike have stuck to surer bets.

 Read our past blog post on working with commercial galleries for more advice on this extremely broad and important subject area for artists.

 Don’t hesitate — get to work right now!